anshu3012/ENPM-661/README.md

 7 8 0

 Same number cannot be entered twice
+The code also checks if the puzzle is solvable or not

 The code also generates 3 txt files which contain the all the explored nodes (Nodes.txt), the final nodes selected to arrive at solution (nodePath.txt) and the node information (NodesInfo.txt)

 How to run the code